Hemlock Woolly Adelgid (HWA)

 Click on the images for more information

-Left untreated, Oriental Bittersweet completely dominates the area it's in.
+Left untreated, Oriental Bittersweet completely dominates its environment.

-Oriental Bittersweet can be killed mechanically (hands and tools).
+For property owners, Oriental Bittersweet infestations can be removed mechanically (hands and tools), though it is often labor intensive.
 Small vines can simply be pulled to remove the root system.
-Large vines (6+ inches in diameter) can be cut and the root system usually does not survive.
-For smaller vines which cannot be uprooted, the vines can be continuously cut until the root system runs out of energy, or cut-stump treatments can be utilized for greater efficiency and in larger areas.
+Large vines (6+ inches in diameter) can be cut and the root system often does not survive in the long term, especially when the vine is under a forest canopy and if it is cut in the spring when the plant's energy reserves are low.
+For smaller vines which cannot be uprooted, the vines can be continuously cut until the root system runs out of energy, or cut-stump treatments (utilizing herbicides) can be utilized for greater efficiency and in larger areas.

-Unfortunately no biological controls are available for Oriental Bittersweet.
+Unfortunately no biological controls are currenlty available for Oriental Bittersweet.